 Learning about winter can come from discussions, reading books, doing related kids’ activities, art projects, and science experiments.
 It can also come from doing breathing techniques and practicing yoga poses.

-The “WINTER” FOCUS YOGA POSE is Warrior 2 Pose: pretend to be a snowboarder.
+2. The “WINTER” FOCUS YOGA POSE is Warrior 2 Pose: pretend to be a snowboarder.

-- Warrior 3 Pose (Ice Skater): Stand on one leg.
+How to practice Warrior 3 Pose: Stand on one leg.
 Extend the other leg behind you, flexing your foot.
 Bend your torso forward and take your arms out back alongside your body to pretend that you are gliding on the ice like a skater.

 You can flow gently over and over through the three poses.
 Talk to your children about various winter activities and ways to stay warm over the winter months.